kunal-visoulia/Artificial-Neural-Network/README.md

 ### The structure of an ANN
 ##### The artificial neuron
 The biological neuron is simulated in an ANN by an activation function.
 In classification tasks (e.g. identifying spam e-mails) this **activation function has to have a “switch on” characteristic** – in other words, once the input is greater than a certain value, the output should change state i.e. from 0 to 1, from -1 to 1 or from 0 to >0. **This simulates the “turning on” of a biological neuron**.
-A common activation function that is used is the sigmoid function.<br/>
+A common **activation function that is used is the sigmoid function**.<br/>
 ![](images/23.png)<br/>
 As can be seen in the figure above, the function is “activated” i.e. it moves from 0 to 1 when the input x is greater than a certain value.